cromanpa94/cromanpa/index.md

 <div class="tiles">

 <div class="tile">
-  <h2 class="post-title"  style="background-color:#349cdc; color: white; text-align: center; width: 100%;" itemprop="headline">Research</h2>
+  <h2 class="post-title"  style="background-color:#349cdc; color: white; text-align: center; width: 100%;" itemprop="headline">Me</h2>
-  <p class="post-excerpt" align="justify">I use statistics, bioinformatics, and machine learning to answer questions, primarily at the interface between ecology and evolution.
-Cristian's research interests generally relate to phylogenetics, systematics, conservation biology, and the effects of climate change on biodiversity at different scales! </p>
+  <p class="post-excerpt" align="justify">In life, I enjoy traveling, spending time with friends and family, gardening, reading about Colombian and Latin American history, photography, yoga, and working out, among other pursuits.
+You can learn more about my hobbies and thoughts on my <a href="https://ghost.cromanpa.synology.me/">personal blog</a>.
+At work, I use data science, statistics, bioinformatics, and machine learning to answer questions at the intersection of ecology, evolution, and human health.
+Welcome to my site!</p>
 </div><!-- /.tile -->

 <div class="tile">
-  <h2 class="post-title" style="background-color:#349cdc; color: white; text-align: center; width: 100%;" itemprop="headline">Biography</h2>
+  <h2 class="post-title" style="background-color:#349cdc; color: white; text-align: center; width: 100%;" itemprop="headline">My path</h2>
-  <p class="post-excerpt" align="justify"> I was born in the Colombian Andes (Armenia, Quindío) surrounded by stunning landscapes and amazing biodiversity!
-I received my bachelor's degree from Universidad del Valle, in Cali, Colombia and Ph.D. from the University of Arizona in Tucson, AZ. </p>
+  <p class="post-excerpt" align="justify"> I was born in the Colombian Andes (Armenia, Quindío), surrounded by stunning landscapes, amazing people, and incredible biodiversity.
+I have moved quite a few times throughout Colombia and the US, and I am currently based in Tucson, AZ.
+However, I also spend a significant portion of my time exploring other places across the globe, always seeking new experiences and perspectives.</p>
 </div><!-- /.tile -->

 <div class="tile">
-  <h2 class="post-title" style="background-color:#349cdc; color: white; text-align: center; width: 100%;" itemprop="headline">Affiliations</h2>
+  <h2 class="post-title" style="background-color:#349cdc; color: white; text-align: center; width: 100%;" itemprop="headline">Formal role</h2>
-  <p class="post-excerpt" align="justify"> I am currently an Assistant Professor at the <a href="https://ischool.arizona.edu/people/cristian-roman-palacios">School of Information at the University of Arizona</a>.
-I was a staff researcher at <a href="http://atripati.bol.ucla.edu/">Aradhna Tripati</a>'s lab at UCLA.</p>
+  <p class="post-excerpt" align="justify">  am currently an Assistant Professor at the <a href="https://ischool.arizona.edu/people/cristian-roman-palacios">School of Information at the University of Arizona</a>.
+Previously, I was a staff researcher in <a href="http://atripati.bol.ucla.edu/">Aradhna Tripati</a>'s lab at UCLA, where I developed my expertise in computational approaches to understanding complex environmental and biological systems.</p>
 </div><!-- /.tile -->